ibexa/documentation-user/docs/customer_management/company_self_registration.md

 ## Application approval

-The application then goes through an approval process in the Back Office.
+The application then goes through an approval process in the back office.
 To see a list of pending applications, go to **Customers** -> **Applications**.
 There you can edit them or check their current status.

 ![List of applications](img/cp_applications_list.png)

-Each application can be either edited, approved, rejected or put on hold.
+Each application can be either edited, approved, rejected, or put on hold.
 Applications with status reject and on hold remain on the list for future reference.
 Accepted ones move to **Customers** -> **Companies** section.